joaquinrz/capi-aks/README.md

 export EXP_AKS=true
 export EXP_MACHINE_POOL=true

-# Create an Azure Service Principal in Azure portal.
-(Note: make sure this SP has access to the resource group)
+# Create an Azure Service Principal in the Azure portal.
+(Note: Make sure this Service Principal has access to the resource group)
 # TODO: Automate the service principal creation using the Azure CLI

 export AZURE_TENANT_ID="<Tenant>"